 Elizabeth Masterson, a dedicated doctor in San Francisco, had almost no time for anything.
-When her sister with two kids set her up on a date, she gets into a tragic car crash and gets in a coma.
-Meanwhile, a landscape architect named David Abbott moves into San Francisco and coincidentally, into Elizabeth's apartment for rent.
+When her sister with two kids set her up on a date, she gets into a tragic car crash and goes into a coma.
+Meanwhile, a landscape architect named David Abbott moves to San Francisco and, coincidentally, into Elizabeth's apartment for rent.
 While at the apartment, Elizabeth's spirit haunts him.
-She doesn't remember who she is, who her family is, and what she did - All that she remembered was her apartment and where everything was.
+She doesn't remember who she is, who her family is or what she did - All that she remembered was her apartment and where everything was.
 To settle the arguments, David agrees to figure out who Elizabeth really is.
 When they get close to figuring out who she is, they eventually find love with one another and as they finally know who she really is, they learn that fate really has put them both together.
 Written by

 160 of 210 people found this review helpful.